clintharris/IDBSideSync/README.md

     - Timestamp.send() is only being used to increment the local clock singleton anyways (i.e., it's only ever called as `Timestamp.send(getClock())`); `Clock.next()` makes it more obvious that the local clock is being updated/advanced to the next hybrid logical time.
 - [ ] Consider increasing the allowed difference for clock times coming from other systems; only allowing for a 1-minute difference between any other clock in the distributed system seems like it could be error prone...
 - [ ] Modify Timestamp.parse() to do a better job of checking for issues with the passed-in string and throwing errors if necessary (e.g., throwing if an invalid month is specified)
+- [ ] Merkle tree:
+    - [-] build(): seems like it should be re-assigning a single `tree` variable to the result of `insert()` each time `insert()` is called with a timestamp...
+Should def test current behavior.
+    - [-] insert(): stop re-assigning `tree` param pointer
+    - [x] move all keys for accessing child nodes under a new "children" key
+    - [x] insertKey(): is it really necessary to create new objects instead of just mutating the existing properties when rebuilding the tree/nodes?
+    - [ ] consider only allowing inserts to proceed for "full" 17-digit paths.
+This would prevent the possibility of setting hash value for non-leaf nodes (which would result in a node whose hash is, technically, not derived from the hashes of all its children).
+The downside of this is that it would make unit testing harder to easily understand (since you can't use "simple" testing trees with only a few nodes).

 ## New features